Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 int a = 10;

-In this case, variable a holds the value 10, and p holds the address of a.
-By writing *p, you can indirectly refer to the value at the address pointed to by p (which is 10 in this case).
+In this case, the variable a stores the value 10, and p stores the address of a.
+By writing *p, you can indirectly reference the value at the address pointed to by p (in this case, 10).

-All data is stored in a computer’s memory.
-Memory is addressed byte by byte.
-A pointer uses this address information as a means to specify which memory location to operate on.
-Using pointers enables the following:
+All data is stored in the computer’s memory, which has addresses assigned to each byte.
+Pointers use this address information to specify which memory location to manipulate.

 • Flexibly manipulate array elements